An 18th Century Linen Bedgown

 A woman smiles gently at the camera.
 She is wearing an 18th century working class outfit of striped linen bedgown, sky blue linen petticoat and a white linen apron.

 Back in Minnesota, I was gifted a piece of sunny summer linen from Burnley & Trowbridge.
-I knew just what I wanted to do with it – Burnley & Trowbridge had just release a new bedgown pattern, and I would turn my summer fabric into an 18th Century linen bedgown!
+I knew just what I wanted to do with it – Burnley & Trowbridge had just release a new pattern, and I would turn my summer fabric into a summery 18th Century linen bedgown!

 Linen is a slippery fabric that requires a little prep work for easy handling.
-The last time I had sewed with striped linen I had not starched it.
-The spray starch I had had available in Chile was staining my fabric sepia-colored , so I sewed a striped English gown soft and limp – but still properly blue and white, and the whole process was one prolonged stripey headache after another.
-This time I was on a new continent with different available brands, and I started the project properly – by starching the ever-loving SNOOT out of it!
+The last time I had sewn striped linen I had not starched it.
+The spray starch available in Chile was staining my fabric sepia-colored , so I sewed a my striped linen English gown while the fabric was soft and limp – and while the fabric stayed its proper blue and white, the whole process was one prolonged stripey headache after another.
+This time I was on a new continent with different brands of starch, and so I started the project by starching the ever-loving SNOOT out of it!

 A blue ironing board is draped with a large piece of striped fabric - pale blue and yellow on white.
 An iron sits on top of the fabric.
 It is a very businesslike image.

-In fact, I became so hot and cross thinking about sewing my unstarched linen gown that I starched this lovely stripe-y stuff until it was almost as crisp as paper.
+In fact, I became so hot and cross thinking about sewing that unstarched linen back in Chile that I starched this lovely stripe-y stuff until it was almost as crisp as paper.

 A quilting ruler lined up along the stripes of striped fabric

-Then I folded it, and folded it again, and lined up the stripes across the layers (I may also have basted along the grey stripe lines, but that’s my own obsessive deal and I’m working through it) and then I laid out the pattern.
+Then I folded it, and folded it again, lined up the stripes, zapped it with some more starch (I may also have basted along all of the grey stripe lines, but that’s my own obsessive deal and I’m working through it) and only then did I laid out the pattern.

 A pair of scissors slices into a piece of striped linen fabric